 (1) The following procedure may be adopted for the design of a retaining wall made up of class 4 sheet piles.

-(2) The effects of actions in the piles at ultimate limit states may be determined using an elastic beam model and an appropriate model for the soil in accordance with EN 1997.
+(2) The effects of actions in the piles at ultimate limit states may be determined using an elastic beam model and an appropriate model for the soil in accordance with the relevant part of EN 1997.

 (3) If required, the structural input data for the beam model should be chosen as a best estimate.